 -97% preferred hands-on learning in the field to classroom-based education

-Through the proposed project PFC, CCE, and partner farmers will grow the number of viable farm businesses in our region through increased land access, shared resources, and development of appropriate agricultural training.
+Through this project PFC, CCE, and partner farmers sought to grow the number of viable farm businesses in our region through increased land access, shared resources, and development of appropriate agricultural training.
 As a result of this project farmers reported an increase in knowledge, adoption of new techniques, and an increase in well-being.